- ADMISSIONS & AID

 What expenses are Fellows responsible for?
 What expenses does IHP cover?

 Past Fellows have reported that they typically have very few expenses while on the program.

 IHP pays for all travel to and from the June Planning Meeting.
 IHP also pays for the Fellow’s travel to the program Launch site at the start of the program, and travel home at the close of the program.
 Fellows will receive a daily stipend in local currency to cover day-to-day costs, including all meals and daily transit.

 Any travel done during free time or over the vacation period is the Fellow’s responsibility.
 Other expenses that Fellows are responsible for: personal shopping, purchase of souvenirs, travel outside of the program sites (tourist sites, etc.), personal bills/loan payments.

 Where do Fellows stay during the June Planning Meeting?

 Fellows stay at dorms at the SIT campus in Brattleboro, Vermont.

 Where do Fellows stay during the programs?

-Like students, Fellows stay at a variety of different places and stay in shared rooms/apartments with other staff, dorms, homestay families over the course of the semester, and much depends on the location and corresponding cultural norms.
-Most commonly, the Fellow will stay in either a shared room or apartment with other program staff.
-Occasionally Fellow's will stay in dorms, hostels, hotels, and/or with homestay families.
+Like students, Fellows stay at a variety of different places including shared rooms/apartments with other staff, dorms, homestay families over the course of the semester.
+Much depends on the location and corresponding cultural norms.

 Can I have family/friends visit me whilst on program?